 A single queue is the most straightforward type of queue, whether physical or virtual.
 They are generally simpler to set up than multiple queues and are fair and efficient in cases where all customers are waiting for the same thing.

 Before the pandemic, a variety of businesses were using a variety of solutions to manage queues.
 Many restaurants have implemented queuing systems where customers check in at an entrance, give their mobile numbers to a host, and then get a text message when a table is available.
-Other types of retail shops sometimes use this system as well; for example, there are some tire shops that enter customers into a queue when they arrive, and then notify those customers when it’s their turn to have their tires changed.
+Retail shops sometimes use this system as well; for example, there are some tire shops that enter customers into a queue when they arrive, and then notify those customers when it’s their turn to have their tires changed; ; similarly, we’re all familiar with going to the phone store and awaiting our names to escalate to the top of the board.

-After reopening with newly established safety protocols in place, Universal Orlando now offers virtual queues for select rides and attractions to control park attendee capacity inside the ride queues themselves.
+After reopening with newly established safety protocols in place, Universal Orlando offers virtual queues for select rides and attractions to control park attendee capacity inside the ride queues themselves.
 Guests still wait in line, but virtual queues keep those lines short and moving more quickly.
-The commonality between each of these establishments is that they provide one basic service type.
+Similarly, retailers such as Dunelm are using virtual queues to power their Deliver to Car application designed for consumers to pick up their purchases post checkout.
+The commonality between each of these establishments is that they provide one basic service type, making a single queue ideal.

 Benefits of single queues